Eutropios/WarMAC/docs/cli/average.rst

 .. option:: -p, --platform <platform>

    Specifies which platform to fetch the item's orders for.
-It can be one of pc, ps4, xbox, or switch.
+It can be one of pc, ps4, xbox, switch, or mobile.
 Cross-play orders are enabled by default.
 To restrict orders to the specified platform only, use the --same-platform option.
 By default, the platform that the orders are fetched for is PC.

 .. option:: -S, --same-platform